Battle of the Golds (Moratuwa): Prince of Wales' College Team

-Batting and bowling records by Prince of Wales' College team's players in 2-day matches.
+Batting and bowling records by Prince of Wales' College team's players in 3-day (Previously 2-day) matches.

 Batting

 Centuries

 Jagath de Soysa is the first centurion for Cambrians in the big match series.

 Scores of Fifty & Over

 Bowling

 Suranga Wijenayake is the highest wicket-taker for Prince of Wales' College in single inning.
 He took 7 wickets for 33 runs in 1995.

 Four Wickets & Over in an Inning

 St. Sebastian's College Team

 Batting and bowling records by St. Sebastian's College team's players in 2-day matches.

 Batting

 The highest individual total by a Sebastian came in 1966 off the bat of Gerald Mendis as the batsman notched up 148.